SCWinter259/personal-site/docs/index.md

 - Visit [About Me](./About%20Me.md) to learn ... about me :smiley:
 - See my [Blog](./My%20Blog/Blog.md) to learn about random things in my life.
+- See [My Coding Journey](./My%20Coding%20Journey.md) to see how I wander around the tech world.